New York City landmarks commission to consider Manida Street in Hunts Point

 Residents and advocates have been pushing for the designation for about a decade, with the 40 or so houses built around the turn of the last century considered an unexpected gem in the Bronx.

-Calendaring is the first formal step of designating a landmark.
+Calendaring is the first formal step in the designation process.
 Once calendared, the commission will hold a public hearing on the proposed designation at a future date, followed by a public meeting during which the commission will vote on the designation.

 New York City landmarks commission to consider Manida Street in Hunts Point